Orders of Service

 First Reading

-Reader: A reading from the book of Exodus.
+Reader: A reading from the book of Acts.

 Reader: The word of the Lord.